 Managing Cleansing Rules

 You can manage all your existing cleansing rules on the Cleansing Rules index page.
 This page also acts as the starting page to create new cleansing rules.
-For the existing cleansing rules, you can perform the following actions: enable or disable the rule, export the cleansed contacts, edit the rule, and delete the rule.
+For the existing cleansing rules, you can perform the following actions: enable or disable the rule, edit the rule, and delete the rule.

 To access the Cleansing Rules Index page, in Navigation, go to AUDIENCE, and select Cleansing Rules.